How To Start a Web Hosting Company in 2025

 Creating a website can be a challenge but it’s usually necessary as a web hosting company – without a website why would others trust you with theirs?
 If you’re not particularly technically minded and want a WYSIWYG style editor you are likely best served by using WordPress for your website.

-When thinking about website design you’ll likely want to start off by emulating what others in or around your niche have done, this is the easiest way to take advantage of their experience and apply it for your benefit (without copying them completely).
+When thinking about website design you’ll likely want to start off by emulating other sites or using a template, this is the easiest way to take advantage of their experience and apply it for your benefit (without copying them completely).
 This might look something like this:

 - Install WordPress on your custom domain.